 Falls Creek Alpine Resort is situated on the Bogong High Plains, surrounded by National and State Park.
 The resort covers approximately 1553 ha of land ranging in elevation from 1,210m to 1,830m at the highest point on Mt McKay.

-Falls Creek supports a diverse range of alpine flora and fauna.
-This includes many rare and threatened species including the Mountain Pygmy Possum, Broad-tooth Rat, Alpine She-oak Skink, Guthega Skink, Alpine Bog Skink, Alpine Water Skink, Tussock Skink and two species of stonefly.
+The resort supports many flora and fauna species listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC) and/or Victoria’s Flora and Fauna Guarantee Act 1988 (FFG).
+This includes many rare and threatened species including the Mountain Pygmy Possum, Broad-tooth Rat, Alpine She-oak Skink, Guthega Skink, Alpine Bog Skink, Alpine Water Skink, Tussock Skink, Alpine Tree Frog, two species of stonefly (Riekoperla intermedia and Thaumatoperla alpina), Shining Cudweed, Mountain Daisy, Silky Snow Daisy, and the Buffalo Leek-orchid .

 The resort is also home to a wide range of alpine and subalpine vegetation communities.
 In Victoria Ecological Vegetation Classes are used as a convenient method of describing a collection of floristic communities across a biogeographic range.
 Falls Creek represents 13 of the 16 ecological vegetation classes described for Victorian alpine environments.
 These include important threatened ecological communities such as Alpine Sphagnum Bog & Associated Fens, Alpine Snowpatch Community and the Caltha introloba (Psychrophila introloba) Herbland Community.